Bulla (amulet)

 A bulla, an amulet worn like a locket, was given to male children in Ancient Rome nine days after birth.
+Inside the medallion, an amulet was placed, which was usually a phallus – a symbol that brought good luck in antiquity.
 Rather similar objects are rare finds from Late Bronze Age Ireland.

 Roman bullae

-Roman bullae were enigmatic objects of lead, sometimes covered in gold foil, if the family could afford it.
-A bulla was worn around the neck as a locket to protect against evil spirits and forces.
-Bullae were made of differing substances depending upon the wealth of the family.
+Roman bullae were enigmatic objects consisting of a neckchain and round pouch containing protective amulets (usually phallic symbols) worn by Roman boys before the age of manhood.
+Bullae were made of different substances depending on the wealth of the family they belong to: upper-classes could afford bullae made of gold or covered in gold foil, while others could only afford materials like lead, leather and cloth.

 Roman boys

-Before the age of manhood, Roman boys wore a bulla, a neckchain and round pouch containing protective amulets (usually phallic symbols), and the bulla of an upper-class boy would be made of gold.
-Other materials included leather and cloth.

 A freeborn Roman boy wore a bulla until he came of age as a Roman citizen.
 Before he put on his toga virilis ("toga of manhood") he placed his boyhood bulla in the care of his parental household deities (Lares).
 Some modern sources interpret Macrobius's single reference to an amulet worn by a triumphal general during his procession as evidence that the childhood bulla was also a standard item of triumphal regalia.